Exploiting random lead times for significant inventory cost savings: Conclusion

-\item Our simulations also show that when the lead time is exponentially-distributed and cost rates $h$ and $\theta$ are equal, the average inventory cost under GBS policy appears to grows as $r^{\upsilon}$, where $\upsilon \approx 0.38$.
+We are not aware of any work in the literature that take a similar approach to address systems with random lead times \& crossovers, and thus believe this work represents a major and very promising departure from the existing literature.
+While the path has been opened, the exploration is just beginning, as there is a host of interesting questions that need to be answered.
+For instance, \begin{itemize} \item A systematic method to determine good values of the key parameter $\gamma$ needs to be developed. \item Our simulations also show that when the lead time is exponentially-distributed and cost rates $h$ and $\theta$ are equal, the average inventory cost under GBS policy appears to grows as $r^{\upsilon}$, where $\upsilon \approx 0.38$.
 (From our asymptotic analysis we only know that the cost must grow slower than $r^{0.5}$, i.e. slower than under CBS policy.)
 Finding a formal basis for this particular growth rate will certainly deepen the understanding of our approach.
 Comparisons with the optimal policy show that the optimality gap of GBS policy does not increase substantially with $r$.
 In fact, they suggest that the GBS cost remains within a constant factor of the optimal cost -- this is another question for further study. \item We have observed from the MDP solutions that in some cases with exponential lead times, the optimal policy has the form of the inventory level-dependent target, and the GBS target provides a close first-order approximation to the optimal one.
 It remains to be seen whether this result is generally applicable, and if so, how it can be used to optimize parameters of GBS policy and provide further quantification of its performance. \item In our simulations, the cost advantage of GBS policy over CBS policy becomes weaker under a uniform lead time distribution and stronger under a Pareto distribution.
 This observation about Pareto distribution is very intriguing and deserves further analysis, as does the general question of the dependence of GBS and other policies' performance on the lead time distribution. \item In our asymptotic analysis, we keep the lead time intact and scale up the demand rate.
 In continuous-review systems with exponential lead times, the length of the mean lead time is relative to the length of the mean inter-arrival time of demand.
 Thus we can develop an equivalent asymptotic regime by keeping the the demand rate constant and scaling up the mean lead time.
 Correspondingly, in the periodic-review systems, we can introduce two analogous asymptotic regimes: high demand rate and long lead time.
 The two regimes are not equivalent since both lengths of the mean inter-arrival time and the mean lead time are relative to the fixed length of a review period (so shortening the former is not equivalent to extending the latter).
 We conjecture that in the high demand rate asymptotic regime, it is not possible for the average inventory cost to scale as $o(\sqrt{r})$.
 On the other hand, in the long lead time asymptotic regime, there exist lead time distributions under which the average cost grows at a slower rate than the square root of the mean lead time, and it will be interesting to identify and analyze these systems.